-- (i) External sign illumination, designed to limit light spill, is preferred to internal sign illumination. - (ii) Lighting in parking lots shall use a pedestrian scale light fixture, no more than 20 feet in height, with an even, overlapping lighting arrangement. - (iii) Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread. (see Appendix C Pictures 20 and 21) - (m) Site Furnishings: Bicycle parking, benches, trash receptacles, and other appropriate site amenities shall be incorporated into the site design. (see Appendix C Pictures 22 and 23)
+(i) External sign illumination, designed to limit light spill, is preferred to internal sign illumination.

+(ii) Lighting in parking lots shall use a pedestrian scale light fixture, no more than 20 feet in height, with an even, overlapping lighting arrangement.

+(iii) Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread. (see Illustrations - Pictures 20 and 21) Lighting levels at the property lines shall not exceed 0.1 footcandle.

+(m) Site Furnishings: Bicycle parking, benches, trash receptacles, and other appropriate site amenities shall be incorporated into the site design. (see Illustrations - Pictures 22 and 23)